netzkolchose/django-computedfields/docs/examples.rst

 Glad you asked - in general you should avoid the context like the plague.
 When you really need performant insert and update code, my first advice will always be to switch to proper bulk usage in your business logic.
 This is guaranteed to give you the best performance without getting into dirty raw SQL business, and databases just love set-like mass actions.
-Furthermore the formulated querysets for those bulk actions are directly supported by `(pre)update_dependent`, so can just be copied over most of the time to get rid of the desync state.
+Furthermore the querysets for those bulk actions are directly supported by `(pre)update_dependent`, so can just be copied over most of the time to get rid of the desync state.
 Done?

 Well, there are still those cases, where you have to rely a lot on looped instance actions, e.g. due to tons of `save` overloads - then using this context can be a relief to your insert or update actions.
-Here manually fixing the desync state might be less tedious than refactoring half of your previous code into a more bulk-friendly version.
+Here manually fixing the desync state might be less disrupting than refactoring half of your previous code into a more bulk-friendly version.

 ..
 TIP::